gemini64/a1-llm/worklog.md

 The prompts used, in a 0 shots context, are POS specific but overall very similar in structure.

-Given the tagged text as input, we ask the model to analyze a specific POS (e.g. only verbs) and extract relevant grammatical/morphological information.
+Given the tagged text as input, we ask the model to analyze a specific POS (e.g. verbs) and extract relevant grammatical/morphological information.

-A JSON schema is given as context and the request is to return a JSON object (or array) conformant to the given schema.
+A JSON schema is given as context and the request is to return a JSON object (or array) conform to the schema given.

+An example for numbers:
 ```
 Given the following part-of-speech (POS) tagged text: